 The system for the production of syngas provides the possibility of recovering energy through the waste gasification; in fact, since the gasification products may be transformed into fuels similar to those deriving from fossil sources, they can represent a valid alternative for the on board electro-generation.

 Gasification is a thermochemical conversion process of a solid or liquid stuff rich in carbon into a synthetic gas useful as fuel.
 The production process takes place through a waste degradation reaction, in which both a dehydration and a decomposition occurs with a consequent release of volatile substances.
 These substances are made of high molecular weight hydrocarbon compounds, which are in the gas phase only by virtue of the high temperature (TAR), and by low molecular weight compounds (methane, ethane, etc.).
 The TAR and the gas then undergo a gasification process that leads to the breakdown of the most complex organic molecules in volatile compounds and to the formation of CO, CO2, CH4 and H2O, through a thermo-conversion treatment that implies air or oxygen injection, in order to allow the oxidation of volatile and unburnt products.
-The temperatures in this process vary between 300 and 1000 ◦C. Overall, a synthesis gas (Syngas) consisting of CO, CO2, H2, CH4 and other heavy hydrocarbons is obtained, with values of lower calorific value (PCI) above 5 MJ / Nm3.
+The temperatures in this process vary between 300 and 1000°C. Overall, a synthesis gas (Syngas) consisting of CO, CO2, H2, CH4 and other heavy hydrocarbons is obtained, with values of lower calorific value (PCI) above 5 MJ / Nm3.

 The Syngas has a calorific value such as to allow its use as a fuel in internal combustion engines.
 Moreover, if additional cleaning processes are carried out during the gasification, the Syngas turns out to be a very clean fuel, able not to give rise to ashes and free from substances that may cause problems during the combustion phase, such as chlorine and potassium.